TeraFlux/PUBGIPLookup/readme.md

 ## Getting Started

+Launch PUBG, enter a game, then run the script.
-Either copy the contents and paste them into a new powershell window, or save the .ps1 file locally and run it within a powershell console.
+To run the script, either copy the contents and paste them into a new powershell window, or save the .ps1 file locally and run it within a powershell console.

 ### Prerequisites